piotrtrybus/apartments_pipeline/README.md

 **Prague Apartments Analytics**

-This project consists a lightweight data pipeline for collecting, transforming, and visualizing apartment listings in Prague from sreality.cz.
+This project consists of a lightweight, full-stack data pipeline for collecting, transforming, and visualizing apartment listings in Prague from sreality.cz.

 **Streamlit**